qTest supports Integration with OnDemand/Local Bugzilla (version 4.0+) and OnDemand/Local Fogbugz (version 8.1.1+) for Defect submission.

 For Integration with external Defect Tracking Systems, the only way to submit defects is through Test Execution.
 You can submit defects during Test Execution or from Test Log.

-- Click the Bug icon linked to Test Steps or Submit Defect linked to a Test Run in the TestPad.
+- Select the Bug icon linked to Test Steps or Submit Defect linked to a Test Run in the TestPad.

-- Click the New button to create a new Defect.
+- Select the New icon to create a new Defect.

 - Select one of the mapped Project and Defect types from the drop-down list.

-- Click the OK button and fill out the Defect Submission form.
+- Select OK, and fill out the Defect Submission form.

-- Click the Save & Close button to finish submitting a new Defect and close the Defect Submission form.
+- Select Save & Close to finish submitting a new Defect and close the Defect Submission form.

-- Click the Save & New button to finish submitting one Defect and create more Defects linked to the same Test Step or Test Run.
+- Select the Save & New icon to finish submitting one Defect and create more Defects linked to the same Test Step or Test Run.

 - qTest Manager will return the Defect ID with Summary and latest Status of Defect from Bugzilla attached to the Bug icon.